 Posted on: 02-09-2020 in Financial Planning

-It’s not only private banks which offer offshore accounts.
-Most of the high street banks such as Santander and Lloyds, also have offshore options.
+It’s not only private banking services that offer these types of accounts.
+Most high street retail banks such as Lloyds Bank and HSBC have offshore banking options.

-Offshore accounts allow multi-currency banking, meaning they are ideal for receiving different currencies.
-Being able to receive money in more than one currency is advantageous for two reasons.
+Offshore accounts are ideal for receiving different currencies.
+The ability to receive money in more than one currency is favourable for two reasons.